 By: ANDREA YOUNG, International Development Specialist

-The way LLT has approached sustainable travel is by giving back to communities through volunteering.
+The primary way in which LLT approached sustainable travel was by giving back to communities through volunteering.
 But what's above and beyond this practice in sustainability is the many incredible outcomes of international volunteer.

 International volunteering does more than just aid the recipient countries.
 It is also a form of aid for yourself and your community.
 Being exposed to other countries and cultures builds global awareness.
 You have the opportunity to be informed and better understand what’s happening around the world.
 You can: